NiharikaRajnish/Cold-Email-AI/README.md

 # 📧 Cold Mail Generator
-A cold email generator for a services company, built with GROQ, LangChain, and Streamlit.
+A cold email generator for a services company, built with Llama3.1, LangChain, and Streamlit.
 Users can input the URL of a company's careers page, and the tool extracts job listings from the page.
 It then creates personalized cold emails tailored to each job description, including relevant portfolio links retrieved from a vector database.
 Insipred by codebasics

 ## Set-up